JoinColony/colonyJS/docs/_Docs_GetStarted.md

 ## Initialize your project

-Move back to the working directory of your choice.
+Return to a working directory of your choice.

 Now, create a new directory for your project and initialize it with `yarn init`:

 ```
-mkdir exampleProject
+mkdir colonyExample

-cd exampleProject
+cd colonyExample

 yarn init
 ```